benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Upload success and bulk-operation success are separate events.
 - JSONL requires one valid JSON object per line, not a JSON array and not a multiline object.
+- Each line must contain a `ProductSetInput` object with between one and three variants.
+- Product image URLs must be reachable by Shopify over HTTP or HTTPS; local filesystem and `localhost` URLs cannot be imported.
+- The image URL list is reused cyclically.
+In the bundled ten-product sample, each of the five default images is therefore used twice.
 - The staged upload key from the returned parameters is the path passed to the bulk mutation.
 - Bulk operations return top-level user errors immediately and per-record errors in output data; inspect both.
 - Poll with backoff instead of a tight loop.